On the moments of the mass of shrinking balls under the Critical $2d$ Stochastic Heat Flow: Introduction

 The Critical $2d$ Stochastic Heat Flow (SHF) was constructed in \cite{CSZ23a} as a non-trivial, i.e. non-constant and non-gaussian, solution to the ill-posed two-dimensional Stochastic Heat Equation (SHE)

 where $\xi$ is a space-time white noise.
+We refer to reviews \cite{CSZ24, CSZ26} for an account of the larger context and developments in the study of the model.

 The solution to \eqref{SHE} lives in the space of generalised functions and, therefore, multiplication is a priori not defined.
 So in order to construct a solution one has to first regularise the equation.
-One way to do so is by mollification of the noise $\xi^\epsilon(t,x):=\frac{1}{\epsilon^2}\int_{\R^2} j\big( \frac{x-y}{\epsilon}\big) \xi(t, \dd y)$, so that \eqref{SHE} admits a smooth solution $u^\epsilon$, which in fact can also be represented by a Feynman-Kac formula as
+One way to do so is by mollification of the noise $\xi_\epsilon(t,x):=\frac{1}{\epsilon^2}\int_{\R^2} j\big( \frac{x-y}{\epsilon}\big) \xi(t, \dd y)$, so that \eqref{SHE} admits a smooth solution $u^\epsilon$, which in fact can also be represented by a Feynman-Kac formula as